BrianBunker/dojo-esri-dnd-widget/README.md

 TODO
 ====
-- Support for Shapefiles (zip with .shp, .shx, .dbf)
 - Support for Image urls (problematic because url doesn't necessarily have file extension and need to request image/convert to base64)